Frequently Asked Questions

 - The Legal System paper (15 points) is offered in the first semester.
 This paper sets in context the interface between society and the law and includes an introduction to the New Zealand legal system; an examination of the function and nature of law; a consideration of selected legal institutions from New Zealand and other jurisdictions; and an introduction to certain legal concepts including property and legal personality.

-- The Law and the Constitution paper (15 points) is offered in the second semester.
+- The Constitutional Law paper (15 points) is offered in the second semester.
 It follows on from the Legal System paper and examines the principles and workings of the constitution and the institutions of government.

 - What are the papers from outside law that I need to do in the first year?

 You can take papers from any other approved AUT undergraduate degree course and the papers you choose will depend on your particular interests.
-If you are intending to do a double degree you will be enrolling in papers from that degree.
+You are encouraged to enrol in papers from another degree that will enable you to continue in that degree if necessary.

 - If I am studying part-time what subjects do you advise me to do in my first year?